Ahmad-Elhajj-04/keyboard_typing/README.md

 - **Color-Coded Feedback**:
   - 🟢 Green for correct characters
   - 🔴 Red for incorrect characters (with background highlight)
-  - 🔵 Blue highlight for the next character to type
   - ⚪ Grey for untyped characters
 - **Real-time Statistics Display** - Live updates of WPM, Accuracy, and Time
 - **Word Progress Indicator** - Shows typed words vs. target words